suit-wg/architecture/draft-ietf-suit-architecture.md

 To support this wider range of use cases the manifest format should therefore be extensible to convey other forms of payloads as well.

-# Claims

-The information conveyed from an Author to a Firmware Consumer can be considered to be Claims as described in {{RFC7519}} and {{RFC8392}}.
-The same security considerations apply to the Claims expressed in the manifest.
-The chief difference between manifest Claims and CWT or JWT claims is that a manifest has multiple subjects.
-The manifest contains:

-1. Claims about the Firmware, including its dependencies
-2. Claims about the Firmware Consumer's physical or software properties
-3. Claims about the Author, or the Author's delegate

-The credential used to authenticate these Claims must be directly or indirectly related to the trust anchor installed at the device by the Trust Provisioning Authority.

-The baseline claims for all manifests are described in {{I-D.ietf-suit-information-model}}.

 # Communication Architecture {#architecture}